-13.02 Understand all of the various lifting tools and devices used when disassembling a turbine generator.
+13.01 Understand all of the various lifting tools and devices used when disassembling a turbine generator.

-13.03 Interpret a rigging and lifting plan.
+13.02 Interpret a rigging and lifting plan.

-13.04 Inspect and identify problems with lifting devices including slings (wire rope, nylon, Kevlar) and hoists/come-a-longs.
+13.03 Inspect and identify problems with lifting devices including slings (wire rope, nylon, Kevlar) and hoists/come-a-longs.

-13.05 Use a sling for lifting turbine generator components of various geometries.
+13.04 Use a sling for lifting turbine generator components of various geometries.

-13.06 Understand lifting capabilities of slings and the relationship between angles and stress.
-13.07 Understand the function of a lifting beam and how to set up a load for proper lifting.
-13.08 Understand and demonstrate ability to remove a generator rotor from the stator.
-13.09 Understand necessity and the process for parts tagging and bagging.
-13.10 Understand storage requirements including protection of flange surfaces during outage duration.
-13.11 Understand process for protecting ingress of foreign objects into lubrication and steam systems.
-13.12 Explain rigging and lifting principals.
-13.13 Rig and lift a non-symmetrical turbine component.
-13.14 Disassemble and reassemble a steam piping flange.
-13.15 Use crane signals and demonstrate ability to communicate with team during a lift.
-14.0 Perform machine-shop operationsThe student will be able to: 14.01 Demonstrate safety in performing machine-shop operations.
+13.05 Understand lifting capabilities of slings and the relationship between angles and stress.

+13.06 Understand the function of a lifting beam and how to set up a load for proper lifting.

+13.07 Understand and demonstrate ability to remove a generator rotor from the stator.

+13.08 Understand necessity and the process for parts tagging and bagging.

+13.09 Understand storage requirements including protection of flange surfaces during outage duration.

+13.10 Understand process for protecting ingress of foreign objects into lubrication and steam systems.

+13.11 Explain rigging and lifting principals.

+13.12 Rig and lift a non-symmetrical turbine component.

+13.13 Disassemble and reassemble a steam piping flange.

+13.14 Use crane signals and demonstrate ability to communicate with team during a lift.

+14.0 Perform machine-shop operations--The student will be able to:

+14.01 Demonstrate safety in performing machine-shop operations.

 14.02 Identify the types of cutting tools.

 14.03 Bore a hole to a specified size.
 14.04 Chase an external V-thread.
 14.05 Identify the different types of work-holding devices.
 14.06 Prepare metal for finishing.
 14.07 Set up, use and adjust an arbor press.
-14.08 Set up, use and adjust a hydraulic press.
-14.09 Set up, use and adjust broaching tools.
-14.10 Cut keyways with an end mill.
+14.08 Cut keyways with an end mill.
 15.0 Demonstrate piping and tubing systemsThe student will be able to: 15.01 Identify the components of a piping system.
 15.02 Explain the maintenance considerations of metallic and nonmetallic piping systems.
 15.03 Describe the safety requirements for working with piping and tubing systems.
 15.04 Join copper tubing.
 15.05 Join common fittings.
 15.06 Join metallic piping.
-15.07 Bend back-to-back, stub-ups and doglegs in Electrical Metallic Tubing (EMT).
 16.0 Understand basic operation of a steam turbine and generatorThe student will be able to: 16.01 Understand transforming work from high pressure steam.
 16.02 Understand the difference between a reaction and impulse turbine.
 16.03 Understand means of controlling the turbine.
 16.04 Understand the difference between speed control and load control.
 16.05 Understand extraction in a cogeneration facility.
 16.06 Understand the use of overspeed devices.
 17.0 Perform pump maintenance and repairThe student will be able to: 17.01 Demonstrate the safety procedures for performing pump maintenance.
-17.02 Determine pump capacity and system requirements.
-17.03 Perform pump maintenance.
-17.04 Identify packing and seal requirements.
-17.05 Explain the operating principles of centrifugal, propeller and turbine rotary, reciprocating, diaphragm, positive placement and vacuum pumps.
-17.06 Disassemble and reassemble a pump.
+17.02 Perform pump maintenance.

+17.03 Identify packing and seal requirements.
+17.04 Explain the operating principles of centrifugal, propeller and turbine rotary, reciprocating, diaphragm, positive placement and vacuum pumps.
+17.05 Disassemble and reassemble a pump.
 18.0 Prepare for machinery startupThe student will be able to: 18.01 Describe the requirements and precautions for machinery startup.
 18.02 Align machinery using wire line, transit, dial indicators, a computer and laser-alignment devices.
+18.03 Position and secure machinery on a foundation.
+18.04 Perform finish alignment and check for pipe stresses in machinery-maintenance applications.